How Does IDStrong's Medical ID Theft Monitoring Work?

 The risks of medical identity theft are tremendous.
 Not only does it disrupt medical care, but it also results in substantial financial losses for both the insured and the insurer.
 The average cost of fixing the damage after medical identity theft is $13,500.
 Some of the other dangers of medical ID theft include:

 These and other threats are very real and immediate.
 With so many data breaches, especially within healthcare organizations, medical data is leaked on the dark web all the time.
-You need our medical ID monitoring to protect yourself and keep an eye on all your personal records.
+You need our medical identity theft protection and keep an eye on all your personal records.

 Last year alone, billions of Americans’ healthcare records were breached.
 For example, the Accellion FTA Hack exposed 3.51 million records from 100 companies, 11 of them were healthcare providers.
 Other notable breaches were: